davidemorselli/pons_py/README.md

-# Pons-py: People-Opinion Networks Python Package
+# Pons_py: People-Opinion Networks Python Package

 This package allows for the creation of Speaker Landscapes and social networks and bring them together into a multilayer visualisation for the study of group polarisation.
 Additionally, it allows for the calculation of group polarisation in the Speaker Landscape.